intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/committer/committer-drm-misc.rst

 Tooling
 =======

-drm-misc git repositories are managed with dim_.
+drm-misc git repositories are managed with :ref:`dim`.

-.. _dim: dim.html